 Many pathogens do not cause necrosis, but interfere with cell growth or development.
 Plants thus affected may eventually become necrotic, but the activity of the pathogen is primarily inhibitory or stimulatory.
-If there is a decrease in cell number or size, the expressions of pathological activity are classified as hypoplases; if cell number or size is increased, the symptoms are grouped as hyperplases.
+If there is a decrease in cell number or size, the expressions of pathological activity are classified as hypoplases; if cell number or size is increased, the symptoms are grouped as hyporplases.
 These activities are very specific and most helpful in diagnosis.
 In the former group are such symptoms as mosaic, rosetting, and stunting, with obvious reduction in plant color, structure, and size.
 In the latter group are gall, scab, and witches'-broom, all visible evidence of stimulation of growth and development of plant tissues.

-dieback - a disease of plants characterized by the gradual dying of the young shoots starting at the tips and progressing to the larger branches mosaic - viral disease in solanaceous plants (tomatoes, potatoes, tobacco) resulting in mottling and often shriveling of the leaves vellow dwarf - any of several virus diseases of plants characterized by stunting and yellowing of the leaves
+dieback - a disease of plants characterized by the gradual dying of the young shoots starting at the tips and progressing to the larger branches mosaic - viral disease in solanaceous plants (tomatoes, potatoes, tobacco) resulting in mottling and often shriveling of the leaves yellow dwarf - any of several virus diseases of plants characterized by stunting and yellowing of the leaves yellow spot - viral diseases characterized by yellow spotting on the leaves